-- ➤ Plans, manages, and oversees the daily functions, operations, and activities of the Family Law department including the Self-Help Center. - > Selects, trains, motivates, and directs Family Law and Self-Help staff, Child Custody Recommending Counselors and Probate Legal Process Clerks; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; works with employees on performance issues; recommends and implements discipline and termination procedures; responds to staff questions and concerns. - > Develops and facilitates in-house training for Family Law department and Self-Help Center staff, Child Custody Recommending Counselors and Probate Legal Process Clerks. - > Designs, implements, and distributes various forms, brochures, and informational packets in order to support litigants unrepresented by counsel; provides educational materials to parents concerning
+- > Plans, manages, and oversees the daily functions, operations, and activities of the Self-Help Center. - Selects, trains, motivates, and directs Self-Help staff; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; works with employees on performance issues; recommends and implements discipline and termination procedures; responds to staff questions and concerns. - > Develops and facilitates in-house training for Self-Help Center staff. - Designs, implements, and distributes various forms, brochures, and informational packets in order to support litigants unrepresented by counsel; provides educational materials to parents concerning authenticating parentage and establishing, modifying, and enforcing child and spousal support in the courts. - Contributes to the overall quality of the department's service by developing, reviewing, and implementing policies and procedures to meet legal requirements and Court needs; continuously monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors the distribution of work, support systems, and internal reporting relationships;

-- authenticating parentage and establishing, modifying, and enforcing child and spousal support in the courts. - Contributes to the overall quality of the department's service by developing, reviewing, and implementing policies and procedures to meet legal requirements and Court needs; continuously monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors the distribution of work, support systems, and internal reporting relationships; identifies opportunities for improvement; directs the implementation of change; prepares various reports on operations and activities. - Represents the Family Law department and Self-Help Center to other Court departments, community groups, and outside agencies; explains and interprets program, policies, and activities; negotiates and resolves significant and controversial issues; identifies community resources related to Family Law department services; provides outreach and training to various outside agencies and community groups; provides parents and children with referrals to local child support agencies, family court services, and other community agencies. - > Participates in the development, administration and oversight of the department budget. - Attends and participates in professional group meetings and trainings; stays abreast of new trends and innovations in the field of family law and other services as they relate to the area of assignment. - Monitors changes in laws, regulations, and technology that may affect Court or departmental operations; implements policy and procedural changes as required. - > Confers with local attorneys on case assistance, minute orders, complaints, and case disputes. - ➤ Provides assistance to the Court Judge and Commissioner as needed. - > Participates in various Court committees. - Performs other duties as assigned.
+identifies opportunities for improvement; directs the implementation of change; prepares various reports on operations and activities.

+- Represents the Self-Help Center to other Court departments, community groups, and outside agencies; explains and interprets program, policies, and activities; negotiates and resolves significant and controversial issues; identifies community resources related to t Self-Help Center services; provides outreach and training to various outside agencies and community groups; provides parents and children with referrals to local child support agencies, family court services, and other community agencies. - > Participates in the development, administration and oversight of the department budget. - Attends and participates in professional group meetings and trainings; stays abreast of new trends and innovations in the field of family law and other services as they relate to the area of assignment. - Monitors changes in laws, regulations, and technology that may affect Court or departmental operations; implements policy and procedural changes as required. - > Confers with local attorneys on case assistance, minute orders, complaints, and case disputes. - Provides assistance to the Court Judge and Commissioner as needed. - Participates in various Court committees. - Performs other duties as assigned.